- Sermon Notes

 The Son of Man is described with such glory and power in these verses that John fell at His feet.
 Jesus then said, “The seven stars are the angels of the seven churches, and the seven lampstands are the seven churches.”

 The voice, like the sound of many waters, told John to write to the angels of those seven churches.
-There were more than seven churches, but these represent the church in its entirety.
+There were more than seven churches, but these represented the church in its entirety.

 This book is the Revelation, the revealing of Jesus Christ in the latter days.
 He is the center of this book and of the events that will take place in the end times.

 The description of Jesus in chapter 1 is filled with symbolic meaning.

 When John turned to see the voice that was speaking, he saw seven golden lampstands.
 In the middle of the lampstands was one like the Son of Man.
 This is a picture of Jesus in His authority and glory standing amongst the churches.
 Notice what that says about the relationship Jesus has to His church; He stands in the center of the churches.

 We know there is a great Tribulation coming upon the whole world.
 It is the wrath of God poured out on unbelieving people.
 But the church is not destined for wrath and will be removed before the great Day of the Lord.